Logo

 1960s: Established as the Agriculture Research Council (crop & livestock research).

-Later: Transitioned to Livestock Productivity and Disease Control Programme (LPDCP) – dedicated focus on livestock health & reproduction, especially in traditional/peasant sector.
+Later: Transitioned to Livestock Productivity and Disease Control Programme (LPDCP).

 Programmes to Centres: Became Livestock and Pest Research Centre.